-After a few kilometers, the city road swaps its black tarred coat for the Thar Desert’s sandy dust.
-On both sides, stretching as far as the eye can see is a dry landscape punctuated by the austere presence of caper shrubs or ker and various thorny bushes known for their pharmaceutical virtues.
-But the desert manna is called khedjri or sangri.
-The miracle tree spreads its umbrella like canopy and bears fine green pods, which look like beans.
-Once dried, they are mixed with other legumes of flat peas called kumti to create panjkutaor a five-ingredient meal.
-This precious dehydrated mixture kept in bags is a must-have for all families and it just requires to be immersed in water before cooking it with spices.
+After a few kilometres, the city road swaps its black tar coat for the sandy dust of the Thar Desert.
+On either side, an arid landscape stretches as far as the eye can see, punctuated by the austere presence of caper bushes (ker) and various thorny shrubs, known for their pharmaceutical virtues.
+But the manna of the desert is called khedjri or sangri.
+The miracle tree unfolds its foliage in the shape of an umbrella and bears fine green pods, which look like beans.
+Once dried, they are mixed with other flat peas legumes called kumti to create panjkuta or a five-ingredient meal: "khedjri" or "sangri" (P. cineraria), "kumti" (Acacia senegal), "gunda" (Cordia mixa), "ker" (Capparis decidua) and "kachara" (Cucumis sp.)
+This precious dehydrated mixture, stored in bags, is a family essential and returns to its original form when soaked in water before cooked with spices.

-The road turns into a potholes trail and the driver bursts out laughing at every swerve which slams me against the jeep door.
-In the monotonous landscape, my eyes rove over herds of black and fawn spiral horned antelopes.
-In Mughal miniature paintings, they are the ones listening to the heroine playing an instrument while anticipating the arrival of her lover.
-The vision fades away with the approach of a dusty cloud which instantly shrinks the trail.
-Yet I distinguish very clearly the rhythmical jolts of jingle bells attached to the bow of the ravanhatta.
-A man appears, playing this rustic spike fiddle made of half a coconut and two main strings, one of horse tail and the other of steel.
+The road turns into a pothole trail and the driver laughs at each swerve that slams me against the door of the jeep.
+In the monotony of the landscape, my gaze twice peruses herds of black and tawny spiral-horned antelopes.
+In the Mughal miniatures, these are the same antelopes listen to the heroine playing an instrument while waiting for her lover to come.
+The vision fades as a dusty cloud approaches and instantly narrows the track.
+Yet I can clearly make out the swinging cadence of the bells attached to the ravanhatta bow.
+A man appears, playing this rustic spiked fiddle made of half a coconut and two main strings, one of horsetail and the other of steel.